 Wax polish and shine

 You won’t be selling a car in pristine showroom condition, but that doesn’t mean you shouldn’t make it as presentable as possible.
-On the contrary, giving it a wax polish and shine will certainly make your car stand out.
+On the contrary, polishing and waxing a car will certainly make it stand out.
 Every buyer obviously would like to own a car that looks close to new if not completely new.
 So, clean up small gaps, tar marks, plastic parts and make sure you wax your car.
 Also, make sure there are no fuel or oil leaks that need to be rectified and give the engine a good clean one day before showing the car to the potential buyer.

 Having a reliable performance exhaust system can make a big difference to both the driving experience and the resale value of your car.
 That’s why you should seriously consider replacing the old exhaust on your trusty Commodore when the time comes to sell this fine Australian-made car.
 It will improve your car’s performance while lowering the consumption.
 Finally, your car will look and sound much better.